 Please follow this link to see detailed description of the improvement.

 This enhanced product suite was launched in September 2009 and currently is an experimental product suite that we are testing and evaluating.
 Some changes to this product suite can be expected over the next couple of years.
 CRW will continue to produce the current operational product suite.
 There will be some differences between the two product suites in certain areas and user discretion is advised.
 The expectation is that the enhanced 50-km product suite will be more accurate in general, especially in the regions around Gulf of Panama and Gulf of Oman.

 This product is updated twice-weekly on every Monday and Thursday, U.S. Eastern Time, as are the original operational products.
 The product description and algorithm provided in CRW's methodology webpage apply to the enhanced products presented on this web page with the exception of the improved land mask and climatologies detailed in the E-50 product description.

-NOAA Coral Reef Watch has provided global satellite near-real-time 50 km (0.5 by 0.5 degree spatial resolution) monitoring of the thermal stress that causes mass coral bleaching to the U.S. and international coral reef communities since 1997.
-Our operational monitoring products, including HotSpot and Degree Heating Week (DHW), derived from our operational POES AVHRR nighttime SST have been very successful in detecting and monitoring the thermal stress typically associated with mass coral bleaching.
+NOAA Coral Reef Watch has provided global satellite near-real-time 50-km (0.5 by 0.5 degree spatial resolution) monitoring of the thermal stress that causes mass coral bleaching to the U.S. and international coral reef communities since 1997.
+Our operational monitoring products, including Coral Bleaching HotSpots and Degree Heating Weeks (DHW), derived from our operational POES AVHRR nighttime SST have been very successful in detecting and monitoring the thermal stress typically associated with mass coral bleaching.